Some calls I never take.

 “She moved in with him.”

-“Yes, their remodeling project ran over time and over budget so they just showed up one day with their stuff and now I need to get them out.”
+“Yes, they are remodeling their house and the project has run over time and budget, so they just showed up one day and now I need to get them out.”

 “Can’t you just ask them to leave?”